8devices/lwm2m-client-for-sonoff-basic/README.md

 Green LED fast blinking: device in AP mode;

-Green LED on for some time then off for short period: configured AP not found, or device failed to connect;
+Green LED on for some time then off for short period: configured AP not found or device failed to connect;

+Geen LED one short pulse: device is operational;

-Geen LED short light pulses: device AP mode failed;
+Geen LED two short pulses: device AP mode failed;

 (IF GPIO12 INTERFACED WITH RED LED):